fredliporace/cbers-2-stac/README.md

 (export AWS_PROFILE=your_aws_profile && ./sync_to_aws.sh)
 ```

-To deploy the stac execute in the ./sam directory:
+To deploy the stack execute in the ./sam directory:
 ```
 (export AWS_PROFILE=your_aws_profile && export DEPLOY_BUCKET=deploy_bucket_created_above && make deploy)
 ```